Priya2410/UE19CS301_DBMS_LAB/README.md

-# Contains the lab assignments for UE19CS301 - Database Management System
+# Contains the lab assignments for UE19CS301 - DBMS
 ###  To execute each week , one must have the following :
 - PostgresSQL installed
 - To install ``` sudo apt-get -y install postgresql ```